rodekruis/data-service-catalogue/docs/faq/data-protection.md

     Note that hosting data on-premise servers, or on third-party servers for which we have no agreement contract, may affect the 121 platform maintenance.
 It may require your team to support the maintenance of your 121 instance.

-    Please contact us to discuss best alternatives and solutions on <a href="mailto:info@121.global">info@121.global</a>.
+    Please contact us to discuss best alternatives and solutions on <info@121.global>.

 ???
 "5.
 In which geographical locations do you store or process data?"